jimporter/patchelf-wrapper/README.md

 [![PyPi version][pypi-image]][pypi-link]
 [![Build status][ci-image]][ci-link]

+**Note**: patchelf-wrapper was originally developed because many Linux distributions at the time lacked patchelf in their distro package managers.
+That's changed in the intervening years, so this project isn't particularly relevant anymore.
+Instead, I recommend that you install patchelf through your distro's package manager (or failing that, building from source).

+---

 **patchelf-wrapper** is a simple Python module that assists in the installation of the [*patchelf*](https://nixos.org/patchelf.html) utility.
 It's intended for use with PyPI-hosted Python projects that depend on patchelf.
 If you're an end-user of patchelf, you should look elsewhere!
-(Perhaps your OS's package manager?)
+(Perhaps your distro's package manager?)

 Currently, patchelf-wrapper installs **patchelf 0.11**.